-A) Scrum board – Teams break down user stories into small tasks and add them to the sprint backlog.
+A) Scrum board – Teams use a workstream method to break down user stories into small tasks and add them to the sprint backlog.
 The members then work on these sprint backlog tasks.

 B) Kanban board – Since non-technical teams also use Kanban boards, user stories and sprint backlogs are generally not considered when creating tasks for these boards.

 A) Scrum board – A Scrum team uses data from the Scrum task boards to create velocity charts and other graphs.
 These charts measure your team’s progress rate based on the number of tasks completed in a sprint.

 B) Kanban board – Most teams don’t use Kanban board data to create charts or graphs.
 They’re just a simple solution for the team to reorganize items as a project progresses.